 Often, you’ll store data for a Python program in a file, which is useful if you have large sets of data you want to work with, or if you want to save data.
 To read the contents of a file, there are three Python functions that you can use:

 readline(): Returns the next line of a file

 readlines(): Returns a list of lines in a file

 Read our full guide on Python read file methods to learn more about how these work, and how you can use them to read the contents of a file.

 Python is a programming language that works in a variety of ways.
 You can use Python to create web applications, or to analyze data, or to run a simple program.
 In this guide, we have broken down a number of the most common Python operations for beginners.
 We’ve discussed everything from how to create a substring, to how to use an array in Python.

-As you embark on your journey to mastering Python, feel free to keep coming back to this handbook and use it as a resource to help guide your next steps.
+As you embark on your journey to enrolling in a Python course online, feel free to keep coming back to this handbook and use it as a resource to help guide your next steps.
 We will update this guide as we write more articles so that it’s easy for you to find the information you need to learn Python as a beginner.
 After following this guide, you’ll be ready to handle several common operations in Python.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.